Afterpay Review: How It Works, Fees and Is It Worth It?

 Final Take

 Afterpay may be a good option for shoppers who want to avoid a hard credit inquiry and prefer instant approval at checkout.
-The service offers 0% interest when purchases are split into four installments.
-Longer monthly payment plans are available, though those plans carry annual percentage rates (APRs) and daily accruing interest.
+It offers 0% interest when purchases are split into four installments, though longer monthly plans come with an APR and daily interest.

 Afterpay FAQs